Sterile Processing Jobs: What Makes Them So Awesome?

 Once you are working as a sterile processing tech and have acquired several years of experience, you could find different opportunities to advance your career.
 And those advances could come with large pay increases.
 For example, according to 2016 data, becoming a sterile processing supervisor can mean earning an average annual salary of $41,434.
 And sterile processing manager jobs can come with an average salary of $68,227.***

 Some sterile processing technicians also choose to adjust their career tracks and become surgical technologists.
 It's a relatively easy transition to make since the two positions have many overlapping duties.
 In fact, many surgical technologist schools will consider applying credits from your sterile processing education, which could reduce the amount of training that you need in order to become a surgical tech.

-While sterile processing technicians can work with equipment from all areas of a hospital or medical facility, surgical techs focus solely on the operating room and related areas.
+While sterile processing technician jobs are focused on working with equipment from all areas of a hospital or medical facility, surgical tech positions are focused solely on the operating room and related areas.
 They can help with preparing operating rooms and patients, assisting during surgeries, and cleaning up once surgeries are completed.
 And like sterile processing techs, surgical techs can expect good earnings and career opportunities.
-Job growth is estimated at 15 percent between 2014 and 2024.* And the average annual salary in 2015 was $45,940 with the top earners making $63,410 and higher.**
+Job growth is estimated at 12 percent between 2016 and 2026.* And the average annual salary in 2018 was $49,040 with the top earners making $69,170 and higher.**

 6. Job Satisfaction and a Strong Sense of Pride

 Some people may think that sterile processing technicians are just cleaners.
 But the job is so much more important than that.
 As a sterile processing tech, doing your job well can mean the difference between life and death.
 Medical facilities cannot operate without attentive and skilled sterile processing technicians.
 Patients are even more susceptible to infections than the general public, so ensuring that facilities and equipment are sterile is extremely important.